PG&E's EV Fleet program helps fleets easily and cost-effectively install charging infrastructure so they can:

 PG&E’s EV Fleet program supports level 2 and DC fast chargers in a variety of installation configurations based on a fleet operator’s needs.
 Participants are responsible for procuring the chargers and having them installed.

-You can select EV charger options from our approved vendor list (XLSX, 30 KB).
+You can select EV charger options from our approved product list (hosted by Southern California Edison).
 You may be eligible for rebates on certain EV chargers based on their power output and your industry type and location.

 Reference the table below to find out how much you can save.